Ibkdir/MNIST-from-scratch/README.md

 # MNIST Digit Classification

 ## Overview
+Hi Everyone.
 This project features a custom-built multi-layer perceptron (MLP) for MNIST digit classification, uniquely created without standard deep learning frameworks like PyTorch, TensorFlow, or Keras.

 The model utilizes a total of four layers for predictions, comprising an input layer with 784 neurons, two hidden layers with 128 and 64 neurons respectively, and an output layer containing 10 neurons.